Updated January 2020.

 Visas and immigration

-Spain is part of the Schengen region, which gives travelers free movement through participating European companies.
+Spain is part of the Schengen region, which gives travelers free movement through participating European countries.
 Currently, you can visit the Schengen area for tourism or business for 90 days without having to apply for a visa (though this may change soon).
 Stipulations include that you cannot work for a Spanish company without a work visa, and you can not spend more than 90 days in the area within a six-month period.

 All you will need to do as a United States citizen is present your passport at customs.
 You might be asked what you are planning to do in Spain, where you are staying, and a copy of your return flight itinerary.